 “How you move is who you are”

 How we move is who we are.
 How we move is taken for granted until we can’t.
 Until we can’t walk a straight line on the beach, until we need a total right knee replacement.
-My name is Lynne Kushnir, and Dr Michael Cross and his team performed a total knee replacement on October 15, 2020.
+My name is Lynne Kushnir, and my HSS surgeon and his team performed a total knee replacement on October 15, 2020.
 I was petrified of losing the ability to dance, spin, do yoga or keep up with my rambunctious grandchildren.

 Coming from a family of physicians, I kept hearing, “HSS is the best in the world.”
 What did that mean, the Best?
 Now, 4 weeks post-op, I have a range of motion of 100 degrees, can walk without a cane, and am confident in being a yogi again soon.
 Why does HSS have such a high success rate?
 Why is it "The Best”?
 Your People!
 You all work together for our good, like a perfectly well oiled and very rare machine.